whateverforever/ada-2019-project/index.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="data/ad_types.html" height="525" width="100%"></iframe>

-The best postition in a magazine is certainly the front page.
-Approximately 15% of all meat and only 1% of the fish products are advertised on the frontpage.
-On the other hand, vegetarian animal product are in 30% of the time are displayed on the frontpage.
+The best position in a magazine is certainly the front page.
+Approximately 15% of all meat and only 1% of the fish products are advertised on the front page.
+On the other hand, vegetarian animal product are in 30% of the time are displayed on the front page.
 The numbers for vegetables and fruits are 10% and 7% respectively.
 Again, it does not appear that meat or fish is particularly advertised.

+## Conclusion
-In conclusion, we can say that it seems like marketing does not promote meat and fish consumption, but instead does so for vegetarian products.
+In conclusion, we can say that it seems like marketing does not promote meat and fish consumption, but instead does so for vegetarian products, meaning that there is still hope for our planet! :-)

-## How do consumers react to those campaigns?
+In Love,
+Your dADA-Scientists